JNRowe/vim-configs/README.rst

 specific plugins with this method you'll need to change the globbing pattern, or move directories around.
 (I did say ``stow`` was a nice way to manage this!)

-One of the biggest disadvantages to extending ``runtimepath`` as described above is that vim's ``helptags`` need to be generated in every ``external/*/doc`` directory.
+One of the biggest disadvantages of extending ``runtimepath`` as described above is that vim's ``helptags`` need to be generated in every ``external/*/doc`` directory.
 Where the ``stow`` approach means we only need to generate, and update, the ``helptags`` in ``doc``.